Nebula Standard Software Package

 The program should install right after that, although it may hide itself for the duration.

-Office 2010 is now the default version of Office installed on newly purchased or rebuilt computers using the Nebula image.
-If you do not yet have Office 2010 installed, you can install it from Run Advertised Programs; please see these instructions.
+While Office 2013 is now the default (and recommended) version of Office installed on newly purchased or rebuilt computers using the Nebula image.
+If you do not yet have Office 2013 installed, you can install it from Run Advertised Programs; please see these instructions.

 Here are some notes regarding what to expect; please feel free to send us information on your experience.
 We are also happy to help you save and restore your custom configurations, as a consulting service.